In the operating theatre

 Anaesthetic drugs or gases

-- Injected drugs are given into your cannula.
+- Injected drugs are given through your cannula into your blood.
 The most commonly used is called propofol.
-It is a white liquid.
+It is a white liquid given in carefully controlled amounts.

 - Anaesthetic gases.
-There are several of these – the commonest in the UK are sevoflurane and isoflurane.
+There are several of these – the most common in the UK are sevoflurane and isoflurane.

-You will receive one of these continuously, to keep you unconscious as long as the operation lasts.
+You will receive one of these drugs continuously, to keep you unconscious as long as the operation lasts.
+The amount of anaesthetic you receive is closely monitored.

 Pain relieving drugs